mmesh/docs/docs/platform/networking/service-discovery.md

 ---
-title: Service Discovery
+title: "Service Discovery"
-description: The mmesh platform implements a service discovery system that publishes every endpoint on an internal DNS subsystem with the '.mmesh.local' domain suffix.
+description: "The mmesh platform implements a service discovery system that publishes every endpoint on an internal DNS subsystem with the '.mmesh.local' domain suffix."
 tags:
   - networking
 ---